klum-dsl/klum-ast/README.md

 assert config.value == "blub"
 ```

-In case of a keyed object, the key is derived from the filename (the first segment, in the example above, the key would
+Instead of a text, also a File or a Url can be given and in case of a keyed object, the key is derived from the filename (the first segment, in the example above, the key would
 be "bla").
 By using a small dsld-snippet in your IDE, you even get complete code completion and syntax highlighting an
 specialized config files.